aws-samples/deploy-yolov8-on-edge-using-aws-iot-greengrass/README.md

     $ git clone https://github.com/aws-samples/deploy-yolov8-on-edge-using-aws-iot-greengrass
     ```
 2. Export the following variables in the Personal Laptop / EC2 Instance terminal:
-Edit the details of the AWS Account, `IoT Thing` and `IoT Thing Group` in the `com.aws.yolov8.inference/deploy-gdk-config.sh` as follows:
     ```
     [On Personal Laptop / EC2 Instance - Configured to AWS] export AWS_ACCOUNT_NUM="ADD_ACCOUNT_NUMBER"